Barnacl437/termux-desktop-fork/README.md

+This is a fork by barnacl437 to attempt to maintain Aditya's repo and also for experiments.
+I can update infos in this repo in the future.

 **`LAST Updated`** : `August 2023`

 > Unmaintained : Due to Termux not working properly on new Android versions and also Termux not getting maintained properly.